Skip to Content

 Grilled Pork with Mango Salsa

-It’s time for some grilled pork with mango salsa!
+It’s time to make grilled pork with mango salsa!
 We love to grill at our house.
 My husband is a wonderful grill master, and everything he puts on the grill comes out beautifully.

 It has a wonderful smoky flavor that combines with hot peppers and other hot spices, BUT I can tame them down a little by not adding so much of those and still ending up with a delicious recipe.